A. E. Housman: Musical settings

 Housman's poetry, especially A Shropshire Lad, was set to music by many British, and in particular English, composers in the first half of the 20th century.
 The national, pastoral and traditional elements of his style resonated with similar trends in English music.
-In 1904 the cycle A Shropshire Lad was set by Arthur Somervell, who in 1898 had begun to develop the concept of the English song-cycle in his version of Tennyson's "Maud".
+In 1904, the cycle A Shropshire Lad was set by Arthur Somervell, who in 1898 had begun to develop the concept of the English song-cycle in his version of Tennyson's "Maud".
 Stephen Banfield believes it was acquaintance with Somervell's cycle that led other composers to set Housman: Ralph Vaughan Williams is likely to have attended the first performance at the Aeolian Hall on 3 February 1905.
 His well-known cycle of six songs On Wenlock Edge, for string quartet, tenor and piano, was published in 1909.
-Between 1909 and 1911 George Butterworth produced settings in two collections, Six Songs from A Shropshire Lad and Bredon Hill and Other Songs.
+Between 1909 and 1911, George Butterworth produced settings in two collections, Six Songs from A Shropshire Lad and Bredon Hill and Other Songs.
 He also wrote the orchestral tone poem A Shropshire Lad, first performed at Leeds Festival in 1912.

 Ivor Gurney was another composer who made renowned settings of Housman's poems.
-Towards the end of World War I he was working on his cycle Ludlow and Teme, for voice and string quartet (published in 1919), and went on to compose the eight-song cycle The Western Playland in 1921.
+Towards the end of World War I, he was working on his cycle Ludlow and Teme, for voice and string quartet (published in 1919), and went on to compose the eight-song cycle The Western Playland in 1921.
 One more who set Housman songs during this period was John Ireland in the song cycle, The Land of Lost Content (1920–21).
-Charles Wilfred Orr set more Houseman than any other composer, in songs and song cycles composed from the 1920s into the 1950s.
+Charles Wilfred Orr produced 24 Housman settings in songs and song cycles composed from the 1920s into the 1950s.
 Even composers not directly associated with the 'pastoral' tradition, such as Arnold Bax, Lennox Berkeley and Arthur Bliss, were attracted to Housman's poetry.

-A 1976 catalogue listed 400 musical settings of Housman's poems.
-As of 2023, Lieder Net Archive records 646 settings of 188 texts.
+Housman's attitude to musical interpretations of his poetry, and indeed to music in general, was either indifference or torment.
+He told his friend Percy Withers that he knew nothing of music and it meant nothing to him.
+Withers once played him a record of the Vaughan Williams setting, but realised he had made a mistake when he saw the look of disgust on the poet's face.
+Nevertheless, by 1976, a catalogue listed 400 musical settings of Housman's poems.
+As of 2024, Lieder Net Archive records 678 settings of 188 texts.